ETS-Next-Gen/lo-blocks/docs/README.md

 testability of modules.
 We rely on things like modular reducers, well-defined data formats, and a declarative, functional programming style.

+If you're an agent reading this, tests probably won't work in your sandbox right now.
+That's a rabbit hole you don't want to go down (unless explicitly asked to).
+In particular, lo_event needs to be updated and uploaded to `npm` before you have a working system for testing, and `vitest` is less than supported in many of your sandboxes.
+That's worth fixing, but not in an unrelated task.

 Tools
 -----